starch-uk/sca-extra/PLAN.md

-# Project Plan: Salesforce Apex PMD Rules
+# Project Plan: Salesforce Apex PMD and Regex Rules

 ## Overview

-This project maintains additional PMD rules for testing Salesforce Apex code using Salesforce Code Analyzer.
-The rules are implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+This project will provide additional PMD and Regex rules for testing Salesforce Apex code using Salesforce Code Analyzer.
+Most rules will be implemented as XPath 3.1 expressions that operate on the PMD Apex AST.
+Some rules will use the Regex engine for pattern-based matching.

 **Repository:** [https://github.com/starch-uk/sca-extra](https://github.com/starch-uk/sca-extra)

-## Implementation Status
+## Project Scope

-This plan describes the project scope and components, including:
+This plan describes the project scope and components that will be implemented:

-- **44 PMD rules** across 6 categories (code-style, documentation, method-signatures, modifiers, naming, structure)
+- **42 PMD rules and 2 Regex rules** across 6 categories (code-style, documentation, method-signatures, modifiers, naming, structure)
-- **Comprehensive test infrastructure** with positive and negative test fixtures for all rules
+- **Comprehensive test infrastructure** with positive and negative test fixtures for all rules, including Regex rule testing helpers
-- **Benchmarking system** with stress-test fixtures (580+ violations across 7 fixture files)
+- **Benchmarking system** with stress-test fixtures targeting 580+ violations across 7 fixture files
 - **CI/CD pipeline** with PMD 7.19.0, Java 21, Node.js 24, pnpm 10.26.1, and Codecov integration
-- **Documentation** including AI Agent-friendly rule guide, XPath 3.1 reference, and PMD AST reference
+- **Documentation** including AI Agent-friendly rule guide, XPath 3.1 reference, PMD AST reference, and Regex engine reference
 - **Development tooling** including AST dump helper, validation scripts, version bumping, and changelog generation

 ## Project Structure